apollographql/apollo-client/react-docs/source/mutations.md

 const NewEntryWithData = graphql(submitRepository)(NewEntry);
 ```

-However, typically you'd want to keep the concern of understanding the mutation's structure out of your presentational component.
-The best way to do this is to use the [`props`](queries.html#graphql-props) argument to bind your mutate function:
+However, typically you'd want to keep the concern of formatting the mutation options out of your presentational component.
+The best way to do this is to use the [`props`](queries.html#graphql-props) argument to wrap the mutation in a function that accepts exactly the arguments it needs:

 ```js
 import React, { Component, PropTypes } from 'react';